 languagefield, but it does support Translation Resources.

-- Atomic has a native Event (state changes) model (Atomic Mutations), which enables communication of state changes
+- Atomic has a native Event (state changes) model (Atomic Commits), which enables communication of state changes

 - Atomic has a native Schema model (Atomic Schema), which helps developers to know what data types they can expect (string, integer, link, array)